amr-jwright2/gss_gpt_based_bulk_kb_article_review/Intel Support KB Content Editor.md

 		- If articles are not externally published, reference the article number or the Article Static Link in the Agent Instructions section of the template
 	- Set expectations for users if the hyperlink points to an external 3rd party site
 		- Test the link to ensure it works
+	- Hyperlinks titles to PDF files should be descriptive and end with "(PDF)".
+For example: "Intel® EMA Configuration Tool User Guide (PDF)".
+The requirement to include a PDF's description, size, date, version information, inclusion of the Adobe Acrobat Reader icon, and any note suggesting that Adobe Acrobat Reader or any pdf view is necessary has been lifted.
+Those attributes should be removed from the article.
 6. **Formatting - Minimize effort in improving or creating useful, accurate articles**
 	- Do not copy and paste directly from the Office 365 applications
 	- Use bullets or make article information clear and easy to follow; each being a single thought